kiran94/blockchain-tutorial/README.md

 The solution for this specific example is `y = 21`.
 This is because the produced has of `hash(5 * 21) = 1253e937...0` which ends in zero and therefore meets our requirement.

-The PoW algorithm used in Bitcoin is not too different to this example. *Miners race to solve this kind of problem in order to create a new block.
-When they eventually do solve the problem, they are awarded coins in the form of a transaction*.
+*The PoW algorithm used in Bitcoin is not too different to this example.
+Miners race to solve this kind of problem in order to create a new block.
+When they eventually do solve the problem, they are awarded coins in the form of a transaction.
+This transaction is added to the currently mined block just before it is added to the chain.*

-**In general, the difficulty is determined by the number of characters searched for in the string.**.
-We can adjust the difficulty by modifying the number of leading zeroes required.
+**In general, the difficulty is determined by the number of characters searched for in the string.** We can adjust the difficulty by modifying the number of leading zeroes required.
 Adding additional zeros makes big differences in the time required to compute the hash.

 The network is then easily able to verify the solution by running the two numbers in the hash algorithm and verifying the 0 requirement in the produced hash.